contiv-experimental/volplugin/README.md

 * Vagrant 1.7.4
 * Ansible 1.9.2
-  * install with pip; you'll want to install `python-pip` and `python-dev` on ubuntu machines, then `sudo pip install ansible`.
+  * install with pip; you'll want to install `python-pip` and `python-dev` on ubuntu machines, then `sudo pip install ansible`. `brew install ansible` should do the right thing on OS X.
-  * The make tooling in this repository will install it for you if it is not already installed.
+  * The make tooling in this repository will install it for you if it is not already installed, which requires `pip`.
 If you are not root, it may fail to perform this operation.
 The solution to this problem is to install ansible independently as described above.
-* build-essential
-* golang 1.4.x
+* golang to run the system tests

 Your guests will configure themselves.